 VishwanathJi, Tuesday for HanumanJi and so on.
 The crowd is immense on

-those days.
 There are a lot of places to visit in and around

 Varanasi apart from the temples.
 Some of them are the Sanchi Stupas